What is a Skinny Pig?

 Skinny Pig Bathing

-Skinnies are clean animals.
-They do not have the complication of maintaining a furry coat which can become soiled and dirty, therefore can keep themselves clean by grooming using their tongues and paws.
-It is, of course, important to keep their living quarters clean and tidy by changing their bedding and substrate regularly, with regular deep cleans to remove any soiled on dirt and
+Skinny Guinea Pigs are clean animals.
+They do not have the complication of maintaining a furry coat like regular guinea pigs, which can become soiled and dirty, therefore can keep themselves clean by grooming using their tongues and paws.
+It is, of course, important to keep their living quarters clean and tidy by changing their bedding and substrate regularly, with regular deep cleans to remove any soiled dirt and feces.

-With this in mind, bathing your skinny is rarely required and should be avoided.
+With this in mind, bathing your skinny Pig, or any regular guinea pig is rarely required and should be avoided.

 Skinny pigs have natural oils in their skin to prevent dryness, and bathing your skinny will wash this natural oil away and potentially cause skin irritation.

-Should you absolutely need to bath your Skinny pig, then avoid any soaps or detergents and simply rinse with tepid water, and dry with a warm dry cloth.
+Should you need to bathe your Skinny pig, then avoid any soaps or detergents and simply rinse with tepid water, and dry with a warm dry cloth.

 Skinny Pig Temperature